This week, the good wife watched The Smugglers. Jamaica? Yes, I did.

 Sue hasn’t been the same since I let it slip that Rob Shearman described her as a comedy genius on the blog last week.

-Before we can debate this any further, Jamaica turns up and we both feel compelled to discuss the show’s racist past again.
+Before we can discuss this (she’s wrong), Jamaica turns up and we have to discuss the show’s racist past again.

-Just as we are about to launch into a critical dissection of the programme’s treatment of race, in a way that would have made Philip Sandifer proud, Jamaica is brutally murdered by Pike.
-Which we get to see in all its gory glory.
+Just as we’re about to launch into a critical dissection of the programme’s treatment of race – in a way that would have made Philip Sandifer proud – Jamaica is brutally murdered by Pike, which we get to see in all its gory glory.

-Sue: There was a time when the Doctor would have simply legged it at this point.
-However, if he did leg it at this point, the story would be a lot shorter.
-Maybe I preferred him when he was an irritable coward, after all.
+Sue: There was a time when the Doctor would have legged it at this point.
+And if he did leg it at this point, the story would be a lot shorter.
+I think I preferred him when he was an irritable coward, after all.

 Episode 4

-Sue: I can’t believe that people are still referring to Polly as if she’s a boy.
-How old do they think “he” is?
-Her voice is so high, it could shatter glass.
+Sue: I can’t believe people still think Polly is a boy.
+How old do they think ‘he’ is?
+Her voice is so high it could shatter glass.
 Look at her hips, people!

 Sue: I hope this episode turns into a bloodbath.
-At least we might get to see some of it.
+At least that way we might get to see some of it.

 It does.
-And for long periods we have nothing to go on but the sound of people fighting each other.
+And for long, extended periods we have nothing to go on but the sound of people fighting each other.
 Including poor Ben.

 Sue: I like Ben.
 He’s a bit handy and he doesn’t **** about.
 Hang on a minute, did he just tell Polly to put the kettle on?
 That’s borderline genius!

-At one point, a pirate grabs Polly and he runs off into a cave with her.
+A pirate grabs Polly and runs off to a cave with her.

 Sue: I hope he’s not gay.
 He might try to rape her.

 It’s a bloodbath.
-Cherub is killed by Pike.
-Pike is killed by Penny’s Dad.
+Pike kills Cherub and then Pike is killed by Penny’s dad.
 And it sounds as if the pirates got their rum-addled arses kicked, too.
 In fact, the only person who seems to make it out alive is the chief smuggler himself, the Squire.
-Not that the Doctor can be arsed with any of that – he’s finally legged it back to the TARDIS before he can cause any more grief.
+Not that the Doctor can be arsed with any of that – he’s legged it back to the TARDIS before he can cause any more grief.

-Sue: There was nothing inherently wrong with that, we’ve just seen it all before.
-It wasn’t bad but it wasn’t great either.
-It wasn’t funny enough and it feels like we’ve been treading water for a bit.
+Sue: There was nothing inherently wrong with that – it’s just that we’ve seen it all before.
+It wasn’t that bad, but it wasn’t that great, either.
+It wasn’t funny enough for me, and it feels like we’ve been treading water.
 I’ll have forgotten it by next week.
-OK, I’ll give it -

 5/10